-Sulfa drugs penetrate well into cerebrospinal fluid (even in the absence of inflammation) and cross the placental barrier to enter fetal tissues.
+Sulfa drugs penetrate well into cerebrospinal fluid and cross the placental barrier to enter fetal tissues.

 3. Metabolism: Sulfa drugs are acetylated.
 The acetylated product is devoid of antimicrobial activity but retains the toxic potential to precipitate at neutral or acidic pH.
 This causes crystalluria ("stone formation and potential damage to the kidney.